 - All horses and ponies must be 5 years old and over.

-- Riders aged 10 – 11 years inclusive may only enter the 60 cms classes at Hendersyde.
-Riders must be aged 10 at the time of entry to the event and accompanied by an adult on the day attended.
+- Riders aged 10 – 11 years inclusive may only enter the 60/80 cms classes at Hendersyde.
+Riders must be aged 10 on the day of the event and accompanied by an adult on the day.

 - No ATV’s/Gators/Motorised cycles are allowed on site.